angular/angular/aio/content/guide/deprecations.md

 <a id="router-writable-properties"></a>

 None of the public properties of the `Router` are meant to be writeable.
-They should all be configured using other methods, all of which have been documented.
+They should all be configured using other methods.

 The following strategies are meant to be configured by registering the application strategy in DI via the `providers` in the root `NgModule` or